 In days before an election, people can call or ask at special tables set up around town to find out where they need to vote.
 It's usually arranged by last name.

 People are assigned to the same place their cedula was issued.
 This often means people have to travel back to where they were born to vote.
 If they no longer live in the area this can be changed beforehand, but it must be done well before the election day.
 A lot of people use the opportunity to visit their family.

 Last time I had to go to vote at a school in town.
 The information desks also give a "mesa" number, which is the number of the room or table where you need to vote.

-When you arrive (I prefer to go just after lunch since most people seem to go first thing in the morning) you wait in line at your room number.
-Members of the army or police force are on hand to make sure things are orderly.
+When you arrive (just after lunch seems to be quiet, since most people seem to go first thing in the morning) you wait in line at your room number.
+Members of the military or police force are on hand to make sure things are orderly.

 I have nothing to say as far as Ecuador politics go, but I go to get the card proving I went.
 Without the card day to day transactions can be difficult and sometimes impossible.
 So instead of voting for anyone in particular, I vote "nulo" which means to nullify the vote.
 This is done by marking through EVERY candidate on the ballot.

 In recent years life has been pretty quiet politically.
 No presidents have been kicked out of office for a while.
 But when we first moved to Ecuador it seemed that EVERY president was kicked out before his term was up.

 Although the current president has lasted this doesn't mean that things are completely quiet in the world of Ecuador politics.
 There are still protests and strikes.